Albert F. Woller: Public office

 He had been a member of the Socialist Party for fifteen years, but had never held public office before being elected to the Assembly in November, 1922, receiving 3,246 votes to 2,049 for Republican incumbent Charles Meising.
 He was assigned to the standing committees on transportation and third reading.

 Woller did not run for office in 1924, being succeeded by fellow Socialist William Coleman.
-In 1926, he had moved to the 3rd Milwaukee County district (25th ward of the City) and was elected to the Assembly without opposition (one of three Socialists to run unopposed in the 1926 election).
+In 1926, he had moved to the neighboring 3rd Milwaukee County Assembly district (25th ward of the City) and was elected to the Assembly without opposition (one of three Socialists to run unopposed in the 1926 election).
 He moved to the Committee on State Affairs.
 He was narrowly re-elected in 1928, with 2980 votes to 2869 for Republican Arthur Bowers and 1684 for Democrat Timothy Considine.

 Woller did not run for re-election in 1930; he was succeeded by fellow Socialist George Hampel.